bto0001/city-technical/README.md

 Latitude and Longitude are provided via an external API call to  https://nominatim.openstreetmap.org.

-City, State, and Country values will be parsed from the display_name returned from the external coordinates api.

 ### API Design

 I decided to use the route 'locations/' as the main route, using the HTTP verbs to denote what the endpoint does.
 Here are the routes: